Improved object recognition using neural networks trained to mimic the brain's statistical properties: Results

-Given that networks trained using neural data made fewer, and more reasonable, errors, we hypothesized that they generalized more robustly.
-To test that hypothesis, we did experiments in which some image labels in the training dataset were incorrect (i.e., in the presence of label noise).
-Datasets will often contain misclassified images, and ideally computer vision networks would not be heavily affected by these misclassifications.
-To generate a corrupted training set, we switched labels of 10\% to 50 \% of the training dataset, keeping the distribution of classes equal.
+Given that networks trained using neural data made fewer errors, and the errors they did make were more often within-superclass errors, we hypothesized that the networks would also generalize more robustly in the face of noisy labels.
+To test that hypothesis, we performed experiments in which some image labels in the training data-set were incorrect.
+Data-sets will often contain mislabeled images, and ideally computer vision networks would not be heavily affected by these.
+To generate a corrupted training set, we shuffled labels of 10\% to 50\% of the training data-set, keeping the distribution of classes equal.
 We only corrupted the training data, and left testing data intact.
-We then trained CORNet-Z networks with $r$ = 0.1, and networks without neural data, $r$=0.
-By the end of the 100 training epochs, networks trained with neural data achieved better testing accuracy than did those without neural data (Fig. 6B).
-The generalization error (training cost - testing cost) was also lower for networks trained with neural data (Fig. 6C).
+We then trained CORNet-Z networks with $r=0.1$, and networks without neural data, $r=0$.
+By the end of the 100 training epochs, networks trained with neural data achieved better testing accuracy than did those without neural data (Fig. 6A).
+We also found that networks trained with random RSMs drawn from distributions matching neural statistics achieved better testing accuracy than did those trained without neural data (Fig. 6C).
+The generalization error (training loss - testing loss) was also lower for networks trained with neural data (Fig. 6B).
+Networks trained with neural data are more robust to mislabeled images than those trained without neural data.